-Predictions by the U.S. Department of Labor Statistics (www.doleta.gov) indicate that information technology is the fastest growing economic sector, with a 68% increase in output growth rate projected for the 2002-2012 decade.
-Unfortunately, since the dot.com bubble burst in 2000-2001, Computing

-Science enrollment at universities and colleges has decreased by 50% to 70% (www.cra.org).
+Predictions by the U.S. Department of Labor Statistics (U.S. Department of Labor, 2007) indicate that information technology is the fastest growing economic sector, with a 68% increase in output growth rate projected for the 2002-2012 decade.
+Unfortunately, since the dot.com bubble burst in 2000-2001, Computing Science enrollment at universities and colleges has decreased by 50-70% (www.cra.org).
 In part, the sharp decline has been attributed to the fear that Computing Science is no longer a viable career path.
 This is ironic in the light of the increased dependence of Science on computing.